 The cross sell artwork for Stonedar is quite faithful to the toy design, as you can see below:

 Stonedar was initially packaged on a card that proclaimed him the “Heroic leader of the rock people.”
 Moreover, the front of the card said, “Invincible boulder transforms into mighty warrior!”
 However, on subsequent versions, Stonedar was called the “Heroic leader of the comet warriors” and “Invincible meteor transforms into mighty warrior.”
 The change may have been made to capitalize on Halley’s Comet, which passed close to the earth in 1986 (thanks to Matthew Martin for pointing out that connection to me).
+The first version features artwork by Errol McCarthy on the front, while the second version features (I believe) artwork by William George on the front.

 Stonedar’s transformation into a rock was achieved simply by posing him in the fetal position.
 For me the play pattern with Stonedar was to leave him as a boulder until an unsuspecting evil warrior walked by.
 Then Stonedar would leap into action, getting the best of the bad guy using the element of surprise.